johnmpage/KafkaTailer/README.md

 ```

 Version-appropriate properties will need to be used.

+## Windows Service
+The skeleton of a Windows service is included in the *winsrvc* directory.
+The *install.bat* script and the *kafka-producer.properties* file require customization to reflect your environment.

 ## Building
 You may choose to build KafkaTailer yourself, either to embed a different version of the Kafka client libraries or for security reasons.
 If you you choose to build KafkaTailer yourself, a jar with it's dependencies embedded requires a special Maven invocation.